pairingwg/bls_standard/draft-boneh-bls-signature.md

 ### Hash to groups

+Note: this section will be removed in later versions.
+We will refer to
+[I-D.irtf-cfrg-hash-to-curve] once it is updated with methods for hash into pairing friendly curves.
+The rest of the material are for information only.

 The following hash_to_G1_try_and_increment algorithm implements hash_to_G1 in a simple and generic way that works for any